-Table 65.
+Table 68.
 IPSET\SIP\MSGINFO Parameter Set (Continued)

-Parameter IDs Data Type & Size Description SIP/ H.323 IPPARM_TO_DISPLAY (deprecated) Type: string † Size: max length = IP_TO_DISPLAY_MAXLEN Deprecated parameter to set or retrieve display name in the To header field of SIP messages SIP only IPPARM_TO (deprecated) Type: string † Size: max length = IP_TO_MAXLEN Deprecated parameter to set or retrieve complete To header field (display name, URI, parameters) of SIP messages SIP only † For parameter s with data of type String, the length in a GC_PARM_BLK is the length of the data string plus 1.
+Parameter IDs Data Type & Size Description SIP/ H.323 IPPARM_REQUEST_URI (deprecated) Type: string † Size: max length = IP_REQUEST_URI_MAXLEN Deprecated parameter to set Request-URI of SIP messages SIP IPPARM_SIP_HDR Type: string † Size: max length = IP_CFG_PARM_DATA MAXLEN Used to set or retrieve standard or proprietary header fields in SIP messages SIP IPPARM_SIP_VIA_HDR REPLACE Type: NULL terminated String Size: string length Used for enabling Via header replacement.
+The value is the desired Via header string.
+SIP IPPARM_TO_DISPLAY (deprecated) Type: string † Size: max length = IP_TO_DISPLAY_MAXLEN Deprecated parameter to set or retrieve display name in the To header field of SIP messages SIP IPPARM_TO (deprecated) Type: string † Size: max length = IP_TO_MAXLEN Deprecated parameter to set or retrieve complete To header field (display name, URI, parameters) of SIP messages SIP † For parameters with data of type S string, the length in a GC_PARM_BLK i s the length of the data string plus 1.

-9.2.24 IPSET\SIP\REQUEST\ERROR
+9.2.26 IPSET\SIP\REQUEST\ERROR

 This parameter set is used to indicate that a SIP request has had a transport failure.
 These parameters are contained in the parameter block associated with GCEV\EXTENSION events that are sent to the application when a SIP request failed.

 The parameter value indicates the busy cause code that was used in the failure message sent when the local system is unable to accept additional incoming SIP sessions.

-Table 66.
+Table 69.
 IPSET\SIP\REQUEST\ERROR Parameter Set

 Parameter ID Data Type & Size Description SIP/ H.323 IPPARM_SIP DNS_CONTINUE Type: REQUEST ERROR Size: sizeof( REQUEST ERROR) Used in a GCEV_EXTENSION event to indicate that a SIP request had a transport failure and is being retried using address information from the DNS server.
-The REQUEST_ERROR structure contains an Error field with one of following parameter values to indicate the cause of the transport failure: • IP_SIP_503_RCVD (503 Service Unavailable response received) • IP_SIP_FAILED (general transport error) • IP_SIP_NETWORK_ERROR (network error or local failure) • IP_SIP_TIMEOUT (timeout before response received) SIP only IPPARM_SIP SVC_UNAVAIL Type: REQUEST ERROR Size: sizeof( REQUEST ERROR) Used in a GCEV_EXTENSION event to indicate that a SIP request had a fatal transport failure.
-The REQUEST_ERROR structure contains an Error field with one of following parameter values to indicate the cause of the transport failure: • IP_SIP_503_RCVD (503 Service Unavailable response received) • IP_SIP_FAILED (general transport error) • IP_SIP_NETWORK_ERROR (network error or local failure) • IP_SIP_RETRY_FAILED (retry logic error; no retry attempted) • IP_SIP_TIMEOUT (timeout before response received) SIP
+The REQUEST_ERROR structure contains an Error field with one of following parameter values to indicate the cause of the transport failure: • IP_SIP_REQUEST_503_RCVD (503 Service Unavailable response received) • IP_SIP_REQUEST_FAILED (general transport error) • IP_SIP_REQUEST_NETWORK_ERROR (network error or local failure) • IP_SIP_REQUEST_TIMEOUT (timeout before response received) ©P. IPPARM_SIP SVC_UNAVAIL Type: REQUEST ERROR Size: sizeof( REQUEST ERROR) Used in a GCEV_EXTENSION event to indicate that a SIP request had a fatal transport failure.
+The REQUEST_ERROR structure contains an Error field with one of following parameter values to indicate the cause of the transport failure: • IP_SIP_REQUEST_503_RCVD (503 Service Unavailable response received) • IP_SIP_REQUEST_FAILED (general transport error) • IP_SIP_REQUEST_NETWORK_ERROR (network error or local failure) • IP_SIP_REQUEST_RETRY_FAILED (retry logic error; no retry attempted) • IP_SIP_REQUEST_TIMEOUT (timeout before response received) SIP

-9.2.25 IPSET\SIP\RESPONSE\CODE
+9.2.27 IPSET\SIP\RESPONSE\CODE

-This parameter set is used for response codes that are contained in used in certain SIP response messages.
-When setting a response code, the code is set on the board device level by inserting this parameter in a GC\PARM\BLK and calling gc\SetConfigData().
+This parameter set is used for response codes that are contained and used in certain SIP response messages.
+When setting a response code, the code is set on the board device level, except for IPPARM\ACCEPT\RESP\CODE, which can be set on the board device level or on a per call level.

+To set on the board device level, insert the parameter ID in a GC\PARM\BLK and call gc\SetConfigData().
 When receiving a response code, the parameter is contained in a GC\PARM\BLK associated with a Global Call event.